Warain811/Image-Viewer/README.md

 A desktop application for viewing, transforming, and processing image files with various filters and effects.

+You can view and copy the resulting image files directly from the main root folder.
+Additionally, the "Images for Testing" directory provides sample images to explore and test the application's features.

 ## Features

 - Open and view image files (PCX, JPEG, PNG, GIF)